 - Thin Films and Lithography

-Students have the option to complete an internship in lieu of the final project requirement.
-Internship opportunities are made available to students to apply to through the Career Center @ Engineering and various career fairs.
-AMP graduates have engaged in internships with the Boeing Company, Cymer and PNNL.
+Students have the option to complete an internship in lieu of a final project.
+If interested, students are responsible for finding these internship opportunities.
+MSE students have completed internships with companies such as Intel, Boeing and national laboratories.
 Internships provide students with hands-on work experience and simultaneously provide these companies with the opportunity to recruit, evaluate, and train potential employees.